Selubi/resume/README.md

-# Overview
+## Overview

 This is the source code repository for my personal CV (affectionately called as Selu-CV).
 It is made using TeX and based on the awesome template, [Awesome-CV](https://github.com/posquit0/Awesome-CV).

-# Where can I get the PDF?
+## Where can I get the PDF?

 https://public.selubi.tech/personal/resume-english.pdf

-# License

-The template itself (code, formatting, structure) in this repository is licensed under MIT License.
-However, please note that the personal data included in the resume is not covered under this license.
-You are free to modify the template for your own use, but do not distribute the personal information contained in the original document.
+## Deployment

+"But wait, its just a resume not an app, what do you mean by deploying a resume?"

+No, "deployment" doesn't mean automatically sending the resume to recruiters (although that could be fun).

+Deployment here means every time this repo changes, we automatically re-build and re-upload the PDF to the link on [where can i get the pdf](#where-can-i-get-the-pdf).

+Deployment is done automatically via [`.github/workflows/build_and_upload_pdf.yaml`](.github/workflows/build_and_upload_pdf.yaml) if any changes on `**/*.tex` or `**/*.cls` is pushed to main branch.

+At a high level:

+1. Any `*.tex` file on the repository root is compiled to pdf with the same steps as [compiling to pdf](#compiling-to-pdf).
+2. PDFs generated from step 1 is automatically uploaded to a bucket.

+For those who are interested I'm using [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) via [AWS CLI s3api](https://developers.cloudflare.com/r2/examples/aws/aws-cli/).

-# Development guide
+## Development guide

-## Editing on local machine
+### Editing on local machine

 This repository is setup to be edited via devcontainers.
 Just launch devcontainers with vscode with the settings in `.devcontainer`

-## Compiling to PDF
+### Compiling to PDF

 Run the command below